lichkitsch/campaigns/README.md

 | **S** | `+6` |

 ## Items
-Some objects that the character will carry can be spent to heal or deal damage based on its rank.
-These items include things like food, traps, potions, and more.
-Once these consumable items are used they disappear and cannot be restored.
+Some objects that the character will carry can be spent to heal or deal damage based on its rank such as food, traps, potions, and more.
+Once these consumable items are used, they disappear and cannot be restored.

 | Rank | Damage |
 |:---:|:---:|